PateShin/tp/docs/UserGuide.md

 ### View Transaction Records of An Employee <a name="view"></a>

-This feature displays the transaction records of an existing employee.
+This feature displays the transaction records of the specified employee from the displayed employee list.

 Format: `/view ID`